-- What the hazards and risks are. - What to do if there is an accident (e.g. spillage) or emergency. - Staff will be able to: - Access the correct equipment to deal with the emergency, including protective equipment and decontamination products - o Access the correct procedures to deal with a casualty - Know the right people trained to take action - Know where to access information to pass over to the emergency services - Access the emergency plans - How to access safety data sheets.
+- what the hazards and risks are; - what to do if there is an accident (eg spillage) or emergency.
+Staff will be able to: - Access the correct equipment to deal with the emergency (eg a spill), including protective equipment and decontamination products; - Access right procedures to deal with a casualty; - Know right people trained to take action; - Where to access information to pass ove to the emergency services. - Access the emergency plans. - How to access access to safety data sheets.